 A Dinner Plain Special Rate is applied to properties that fall under the special rate definition, in addition to the general rate.
 It is applied at a higher rate of 43% of the general rate, in the same way the commercial/industrial special rate is applied elsewhere in the Shire.

 The Special Rate offsets the costs of service delivery at Dinner Plain.

 Council produces newsletters for Dinner Plain ratepayers.
 These are e-mailed to ratepayers subscribed to the Newsletter database, and available here:

 Dinner Plain Festival and Events Funding

 Annually Council sets aside funds to provide financial assistance to festival and event organisers for events to be held in Dinner Plain.
-The funding is available to assist organisations to stage events that have the potential to make a demonstrable impact on the level of visitor economy to Dinner Plain.
-The funding is designed to provide seed funding for new events, assistance with program development of existing events and marketing support.
+The funding is available to assist organisations to stage events that have the potential to make a demonstrable impact on the level of the visitor economy to Dinner Plain.
+The funding is designed to provide seed funding for new events, assistance with program development of existing events, and marketing support.

 Plants for Revegetation and Landscaping

 Dinner Plain is located amongst some of the rarest plant communities in Australia - Alpine woodland and Alpine grassland.
 These plant communities are nationally recognised and are protected by Australian and Victorian Government Acts.
 Obtaining plants for landscaping and revegetation can be a difficult process as only indigenous plant material can be used at Dinner Plain.

 - Minimise disturbance: leaving the alpine landscape intact is the best practice.

 - Park vehicles in designated parking areas and use pathways and roads: NEVER PARK ON THE GRASS.